zwicker-group/py-pde/docs/paper/paper.md

 The main goal of the package is to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
+The code can be installed via pip (`pip install py-pde`), since it is written in pure python.
+However, central parts are just-in-time compiled using `numba` [@numba] for computational efficiency.
+To improve user-interaction further, some parts except mathematical expressions that are parsed by `sympy` [@sympy] and optionally compiled.
+This approach lowers the barrier for new users while also providing flexibility for advanced use-cases.
 Moreover, the package provides convenience functions for creating suitable initial conditions, for controlling what is analyzed as well as stored during a simulation, and for visualizing the final results.